scientist73/ApplicationRegistration/README.md

 ./BuildScript.sh
 ```
 ## Testing
-To test the framework, run TestScript.sh
+To test the framework, run the following commands
 ```
-dbus-launch
 export $(dbus-launch)
+./DBusService test TestProg text/plain ru.notepad /ru/notepad &
+gdbus call --session \
+    --dest ru.notepad \
+    --object-path /ru/notepad \
+    --method org.freedesktop.Application.Open \
+    "['text.txt']" "{'DIR':<'/ApplicationRegistration'>}"
 ```
-(this test prog cannot be closed.
-One way to terminate it -
-close cmd line :)
+This test program copies the file *file.** with a supported extension
+from the *DIR* directory and names it *copy_file.**.

+Now there is a file in dir /ApplicationRegistration named
+*copy_text.txt*.

 ## Implementation details
+*This section is old*

 This framework consists of several classes, each of which does
 some specific task:
 - **DBusInterfaceAdaptor** - parent class for all DBus interfaces,